Premier League back with doubleheader after 100-day shutdown - WHIZ News

 In stadiums restricted to around 300 people as the pandemic dangers persist, Manchester City will host Arsenal after Aston Villa plays Sheffield United on Wednesday night.

-It will usher in an unprecedented summer blitz of games in an attempt to complete the season by July 26, following Germany, Spain and England in resuming soccer.
+It will usher in an unprecedented summer blitz of games in an attempt to complete the season by July 26, following Germany, Spain and Italy in resuming soccer.

 It is a season that looked like it could be curtailed for the first time since the outbreak of World War II as COVID-19 was claiming around 1,000 lives a day in one of the hardest hit countries in the world for the disease.